dmattbergstrom/GameTrendAnalytics/README.md

   startup/
     client/
-      index.js                 # import client startup through a single index entry point. routes.js                # set up all routes in the app. accounts-config.js       # configuration of login template.
+      index.js                 # import client startup through a single index entry point. accounts-config.js       # configuration of login template.
     server/
-      fixtures.js              # fill the DB with example data on startup. index.js                 # import server startup through a single index entry point. security.js              # contains collection-specific security.
+      fixtures.js              # fills the DB with Game data, with intervals, and keeps the app from sleeping, by pinging itself! index.js                 # import server startup through a single index entry point. security.js              # contains collection-specific security.
+(Don't allow faulty inserts and such)

   api/
     collections/
-      */                         # a unit of domain logic for a given collection. server/
+      */                         # a unit of domain logic for a given collection.
+(E.g. Games / Watchlist collection) server/
-          publications.js        # all collection-related publications.
-          publications.tests.js  # tests for the collection publications.
-        *.js                     # definition of the given collection.
-        *.tests.js               # tests for the behavior of that collection. methods.js               # methods related to this collection. methods.tests.js         # tests for those methods.
+          publications.js        # all collection publications.
+Defines what data each user can take part of. publications.tests.js  # tests for the collection publications.
+(TODO) *.js                     # definition of the given collection.
+(TODO) methods.js               # Methods related to this collection.
+(Calls that need to be made server-side are defined here). methods.tests.js         # tests for those methods.
+(TODO)

-    model.js                     # a unit of domain logic for the entire application. api-client.js                # API imports only for the client. api.js                       # All API imports.
+    model.js                     # a unit of domain logic for the entire application.
+(Get:ers, Set:ers, and so on). api-client.js                # API imports only for the client. api.js                       # All API imports.
 (For both client and server).

   ui/
-    components/                # all reusable components in the application
-                               # can be split by domain if there are many
+    components/                # all reusable components in the application split by domain AccountsUIWrapper/
+        AccountsUIWrapper.css  # Component-specific styling.
+        AccountsUIWrapper.jsx  # contains the wrapper for the login system component. chart-types/
+        Area.jsx               # Area chart type component.
+        Line.jsx               # Line chart type component.
+        Pie.jsx                # Pie chart type component.
+      Navbar/
+        Navbar.css             # Component-specific styling.
+        Navbar.jsx             # Navbar component.
+Contains universal navbar functionality used in entire App.
+      Watchlist/
+        Item/
+          Item.css             # Component-specific styling.
+          Item.jsx             # Each item in the Watchlist Table component.
+        Table/
+          Table.css            # Component-specific styling.
+          Table.jsx            # A smart component that handles some watchlist data and displays it.

-    layouts/                   # wrapper components for behaviour and visuals pages/                     # entry points for rendering used by the router
+    pages/                     # entry points for rendering used by the router split by domain Gameinfo/
+        Gameinfo.css            # Page-specific styling.
+        Gameinfo.jsx            # Gameinfo page-logic.
+      Overview/
+        Overview.css            # Page-specific styling.
+        Overview.jsx            # Overview page-logic.
+      Watchlist/
+        Watchlist.css           # Page-specific styling.
+        Watchlist.jsx           # Watchlist page-logic.

+    App.jsx                    # Defines the routes of the app, and is a universal component for all pages.

 client/
   main.js                      # client entry point, imports all client code

 server/

   main.js                      # server entry point, imports all server code
 ```